-Many American businesses have crafted their privacy policies to comply with Canada's Personal Information Protection and Electronic Documents Act (PIPEDA) [SC 2000, C5], knowing that PIPEDA fulfilled the requirements for self-certification under the now invalidated EU-U.S. Safe Harbor program administered by the U.S. Department of Commerce.
+Many American businesses have crafted their privacy policies to comply with PIPEDA, knowing that PIPEDA fulfilled the requirements for selfcertification under the now invalidated EU-U.S. Safe Harbor and Privacy Shield program administered by the U.S. Department of Commerce.